Episode 1: Sarah Jane Weaver interviews President Ballard about his 35 years as an Apostle

 Earlier this month, President Ballard, the longest serving General Authority in the Church, having served 45 years in total, celebrated his 92nd birthday.

+During the interview, President Ballard said he is a great advocate of keeping it simple.
+“Simplicity is powerful,” he said.
+“Complexity is dangerous.
+I think Lucifer is the master of complexity and the Lord is the master of simplicity.
+The Gospel is simple and it is simply beautiful.”

+He also spoke about his mission in England seven decades ago, calling it the greatest time of growth in his life.
+“I still see some of those experiences in my mind’s eye when I am teaching missionaries. ….They stay awake, they don’t go to sleep when I am telling them, so they must be interested.”

-Check out President Ballard’s interview above and subscribe to the Church News podcast — on Apple Podcasts, Google Podcasts, Stitcher or wherever you get your podcasts — to get future episodes delivered right to your mobile device.
+Subscribe to the Church News podcast on Apple Podcasts, Amazon, Google Podcasts, Stitcher, Spotify, and soon on bookshelf PLUS, or wherever you get your podcasts.